Isotope-shift analysis with the $4f^{14}6s^{2}~^1S_0- 4f^{13}5d6s^{2}(J=2)$ transition in ytterbium: Conclusion

 \section{Conclusion}

-The full list of absolute frequencies for the 431 nm transition in $^{170,172,173,174,176}$Yb is reported, and various analyses based on the data are performed.
+The full list of absolute frequencies for the 431-nm transition in $^{170,172,173,174,176}$Yb is reported, and various analyses based on the data are performed.
 The King plot analysis did not show as much nonlinearity as reported for other transitions.
 On one hand, this can ensure the absence of any significant systematic shifts in the measurement, but on the other hand, further improvement in accuracy is desired to investigate the effects inducing the nonlinearity, including the new bosons mediating the force between an electron and a neutron.
 The hyperfine constants are precisely determined.
 However, the observed octupole moment is not statistically significant, and this also motivates more precise spectroscopy.
-The difference in root-mean-square nuclear charge radii between isotopes is determined by averaging isotope shifts of multiple transitions, supporting smaller values compared to some of the previous reports.
+The difference in root-mean-square nuclear charge radii between isotopes determined by our analysis supports smaller values compared to some of the previous reports.